wunderkind2k1/gopherexcuses/README.md

 # gopherexcuses

- A very small command line utility (cli) that greps a "programmer excuse" for you gophers from developerexcuses.com
+This app is a cli to download excuses for you golang developers from developerexcuses.com